LH-EML-Firmware/PSM-Power_Supply_Module/README.md

 It also:
 - Controls the battery charger (automatically or manually)
-- Controls beacon indicators (blinking or fixed)
+- Controls beacon indicators (blinking or fixed, automatic or manual mode)
 - Handles UVP (Under Voltage Protection)
 - Stores historical measurements
+- Allows asynchronous triggering of measurements via Modbus coils
+- Supports configurable measurement period (e.g., every 1s)
-- Calculates metrics using such measurements
+- Calculates and stores min, max, and median metrics for voltage and current
+- Supports secure serial number setting using password-protected mechanism
+- Provides EEPROM persistence for configuration and calibration data

 All parameters are exposed via Modbus registers to be configured and monitored externally.